tablexi/nucore-open/doc/HOWTO_reservations.md

 Instruments are a type of Product which whose usage can be purchased by users through Reservations.
-So whenever a new reservation is created, an order is created or updated to include the Instrument as part of its items with a cost set according to the Instrument's characteristics and the reservation duration.
+So whenever a new reservation is created, an order is created or updated to include the Instrument as part of its order details with a cost set according to the Instrument's characteristics and the reservation duration.

 How the cost is calculated from the duration depends on the Instrument's pricing policy which can be one of three types:

 1. Schedule Rule: charge per minute with fixed rate.
-2. Duration: charge per minute with a layered rate depending on the duration.
+2. Duration: charge per minute with a stepped rate depending on the duration.
 3. Schedule Rule (Daily Booking): charged per day with fixed rate.

-The first two allow reservations to be defined on a per minute basis while the third one is done in 24 hours blocks.
+The first two allow reservations to be defined on a per minute basis while the third one is done in 24-hour blocks.

 ## Schedule Rules